 Unresolved sex problems can lead to heart disease and other stress-related medical conditions.
-Unfortunately, due to the shame and embarrassment associated with talking about sex problems, these are often kept hidden behind bedroom doors.
-In this post I'll explain the best approach to recommend sex therapy to your clients to restore fulfillment in this important area of their lives.
+Unfortunately, due to shame and embarrassment, these issues are often kept hidden behind bedroom doors.
+In this post I'll explain the best approach to recommend sex therapy to your clients to help prevent ongoing stress and restore fulfillment in this important area of their lives.

 Why It’s Important to Recommend Sex Therapy to Your Clients

 One of the biggest precursors for mental health issues and heart disease in men is the occurrence of sexual "malfunctions" such as premature ejaculation, erectile dysfunction and being unable to reach orgasm.
 These combined sexual function issues cause a huge amount of performance anxiety as well as mental, emotional and relationship stress which can eventually lead to a man questioning his reason for living.

 Similar issues are experienced by women, with her problems usually being a low libido and problems reaching orgasm.
 These can also be the result of her partners’ own sexual dysfunction issue.

 - WebMD reports a staggering 43% of women and 31% of men reported some degree of difficulty with sexual function.

 - A recent study conducted with 7,000 women in Australia aged 18-39 years old indicated that 52% of women are unhappy or stressed about their sex life.

 - In this study the combined prevalence of minimal, moderate and complete impotence (also known as erectile dysfunction and ED) in men aged between 40 and 70 years was 52%.